 Your privacy is important to us.
-To better protect your privacy, we provide this notice explaining our online information practices and the choices you can make about the way your information is collected and used.
+To better protect your privacy, we provide this notice explaining our information practices.

 - the Internet Protocol (“IP”) address and Fully Qualified Domain Name of your Internet Service Provider (ISP) and your computer, if assigned;

 - the type of browser and operating system you are using;

 - if you followed a link or were forwarded to maplebroadband.net from another website, Maple Broadband collects the URL of the site that directed you to Maple Broadband’s website.

 - Information provided by third parties such as:

 - Credit reporting agencies and other entities that provide credit scoring, identity verification, fraud prevention, and similar services